 - People value knowledge that they request more highly than knowledge that is unsolicited.
 I don’t know the psychology behind this, but it seems to be true.
 The best way to get knowledge into people’s heads seems to be by answering their questions.
 The old fashioned “show and tell” is far less effective than “question and answer”, and the blog is less effective than the discussion forum.
 The company where the most questions are asked, is often the company that learns the quickest.
 This principle is behind the design of most effective knowledge management processes, the majority of which are based on dialogue, and the primary focus of communities of practice should be answering questions rather than publishing ideas.

 - People won’t use knowledge, unless they trust its provenance.
 This is the “not invented here” principle, which is a very strong factor in knowledge management terms.
 People won’t use knowledge they don’t trust, and they don’t trust knowledge if they don’t know where it has come from.
-They need either to trust the individual who gave them the knowledge, or the organisational construct which provided the knowledge.
+They need either to trust the individual who gave them the knowledge, or the organisational construct (such as the CoP) which provided the knowledge.
 The source may be an expert, or a wiki (many people trust Wikipedia for example, despite its shortcomings), or a community of practice, and building credibility and trust has to be a key activity when building these constructs as part of the knowledge management initiative.

 - Knowledge has to be reviewed in the user’s own context before it can be received.
 One of the knowledge receiver’s first questions is “is this relevant to me?”
 Everybody always feels their own context is different (even though the difference is often less than assumed), and they need to test the knowledge for relevance before they really pay attention.
 We were recently facilitating a peer assist, where people were bringing knowledge from Africa, from India, from China, to be used in an Indonesian context.
 For each of the learning points, we needed about half an hour to an hour’s discussion around context, before we could even approach discussion of how imported knowledge might be used.
 This means that transferring knowledge in a written form is difficult, unless you can introduce a process by which people can interrogate this within their own context.